LS 100 – Foundations of Legal Studies (changed course number from 100A to 100 beginning Sp12.), 4 units, Core (H, SS)

-NOTE: ***This is a cross-listed course with Legal Studies (185AC) , Architecture (Arch 180AC) and Ethnic Studies (EthStud 181AC).
+NOTE: ***This is a cross-listed course that has been offered in the past with Architecture (Arch 180AC), Ethnic Studies (EthStud 181AC), and Sociology (Soc 185AC).
 Any of the three sections can be added and still count towards the major, but it is best to sign up for our section LS 185AC.***

 This course addresses major topics, issues, and debates in socio-legal studies.
 The politics of law and legal institutions are examined and notions of neutrality and impartiality commonly associated with law are challenged.
 Topics include theoretical perspectives on law and society, the relationship between law -on-the-books and law-in-action, the social organization of lawyers and judges, stratification in access to law, problems in mobilizing the law, the interplay between legal and social change, and the relationship between law and the state.